About SIA

 Our Mission

-To address the socioeconomic conditions in the St. Paul Indian community through systems advocacy, policy development and community participation.
+To address the socioeconomic conditions in the St. Paul and East Metro Indian community through systems advocacy, policy development, community participation, and Indian cultural knowledge.

 Our Purpose